jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Do I need to run a Server?

 **No**.
 You can use the Servers listed by the built in Directories and use Jamulus without running a Server yourself.
-Or you can use a third party hosting service such as [melomax](https://melomax.live/jamulus-hosting/).
+Or you can use a third party hosting service such as [melomax](https://melomax.live/jamulus-hosting/) or [KOORD](https://koord.live/).

 If you just want an undisturbed session, use the [soloing technique described on the Tips and Tricks page](Tips-Tricks-More#have-an-undisturbed-session-on-any-server).